 Gutter: 0 inch

-- Manuscripts of original articles, for both print and online versions, should be submitted on the A4-sized paper and should be prepared by using the Times New Roman (12 point, unless specified otherwise) font type MS-Word.
+- Manuscripts of original articles - The online version should be submitted on the A4-sized paper and should be prepared by using the Times New Roman (12 point, unless specified otherwise) font type MS-Word.
 Symbols used should be of a similar size and typed on the corresponding lines of text used in each section.
-Manuscripts of the original article should contain the following sections: title, author’s name, author’s workplace, abstract and keywords, the main text/ body text), acknowledgements, references, tables, figures, legends, and illustrations.
-There is one blank line between sections and manuscripts are limited up to twelve pages.
-Each page should be clearly numbered in the in the bottom center of each sheet.
-For authors who are not native English speakers, manuscripts should be proof-read by a native English speaker or one who is proficient in English before being submitted.
+Manuscripts of the original research article should be 5,000 - 7,500 words excluding the list of references.
+The original research article should contain the following sections: title, author’s name, author’s workplace, abstract and keywords, the main text/ body text), acknowledgements, references, tables, figures, legends, and illustrations.
+There is one blank line between sections and manuscripts.
+Each page should be clearly numbered in the bottom center of each sheet.
+For authors who are not native English speakers, manuscripts should be proof-read by a native English speaker or one who is proficient in English before submission.

 2.1 The title: The length of the title of the article must not exceed 2 lines.
 A title itself has to be informative and indicates the main topic in the article.
 The title should be set in the center of the page, using upper case and lower case letters of Times New Roman 12 points and printed bold.
 If there is any symbol, its size must be the same as the text in that line.
 Prepositions and conjunctions are normally shown in lower case letters.

 2.4 Abstract and Keywords: Use Times New Roman 11 points for preparing the abstract and keywords.
-They must be single-spaced under the author’s workplace and separated from the bottom line of the author’s workplace.
+They must be single-spaced under and separated from the bottom line of the author’s affiliations.

 2.4.1 Abstract should be informative and state what was done, obtained and concluded.
 It should be accurate, self-contained, concise and specific, coherent and readable, and reflect only what appears in the original paper.
 The abstract will also be evaluated on its originality, social and scientific merits, and practical or clinical relevance or significance.
 An abstract should contain the following basic components: 1) purpose/ motivation/problem statement, 2) methods/design/procedure/ approach, 3) results/ findings/products, 4) conclusion/applications/research limitations/ implications (if applicable), practical implications (if applicable), pedagogic or social implications (if applicable), and 5) originality/value.
 The length of the abstract must not exceed 250 words.
 The context of an abstract is as follows: Type the word “Abstract”, using Times New Roman 11 points and print bold, left-hand justified.
 The abstract should be written in one paragraph under the heading with single-spaced line.

 2.5 The main text/body text: The main body text of the manuscripts must be typed in WORD using Times New Roman 12 points, under an abstract and keywords with single-spaced line and separated from the above section.
 The main text of your paper should be divided into seven sections, each with a separate heading.
 Headings are in bold letters, left-hand justified in the column.
 The first line of each paragraph should indent 0.5 inch from the left margin (of the page/of the right-hand column).
 Scientific names are normally shown in italic letters and the symbol must be the same size as the text in that line.
-The body of the context includes: (1) Introduction, (2) Research Objectives, (3) Research Methodology, (4) Results and Discussion, (5) Conclusion, (6) Acknowledgement, (7) The Author, and (8) References.
+The body of the context includes: (1) Introduction, (2) Research Objectives, (3) Research Questions/ Hypotheses, (4) Literature Review, (5) Research Methodology, (6) Results and Discussion, (7) Conclusion, (8) Acknowledgement, (9) The Author, and (10) References.